Sweet and vinegary seaweed salad made with seaweed (miyeok) is a refreshing side dish that’s super easy and delicious!

-Dried miyeokis staple in Korean pantries, and used to make soups and salads year around.
 In the raw/fresh form, miyeok is brown.
 You may see brown raw/fresh miyeok sold in markets if you are in Korea.
 It turns green when blanched in boiling water.
-You can use fresh miyeok for this recipe.
+While fresh miyeok is also great for this recipe, it’s hard to find around here.

 Miyeok Muchim (Seaweed Salad)